FAQs on practising information

 Do I need to pass any specific exams to be eligible for a practising certificate and audit qualification?

-Yes, you must pass the UK or Irish variants of papers F4 (Corporate and Business Law), F6 (Taxation), P2 (Corporate Reporting) and P7 (Advanced Audit and Assurance).
-If you were awarded exemptions from papers F4 and/or F6 on the basis of a degree/qualification which did not have sufficient coverage of UK or Irish tax and law you will need to pass the UK or Irish variants in order to be eligible for a practising certificate and audit qualification.
+Yes, you must pass the UK or Irish variants of the following exams: Corporate and Business Law (LW), Taxation (TX), Strategic Business Reporting (SBR) and Advanced Audit and Assurance (AAA).
+If you were awarded exemptions from (LW) and/or (TX) on the basis of a degree/qualification which did not have sufficient coverage of UK or Irish tax and law you will need to pass the UK or Irish variants in order to be eligible for a practising certificate and audit qualification.

-I have been awarded exemptions from all papers in the fundamentals level of the syllabus.
+I have been awarded exemptions from all of the Applied Knowledge and Applied Skills exams.
 How does this affect my eligibility for a practising certificate and audit qualification?

-If you registered as a student prior to 1 January 2016 and you have been awarded exemptions from all papers in the Fundamentals level, you are required to complete the Professional level within five years.
+If you registered as a student prior to 1 January 2016 and you have been awarded exemptions from all the Applied Knowledge and Applied Skills exams, you are required to complete the Strategic Professional exams within five years.
 Also, if you were awarded any exemptions on the basis of qualifications gained more than five years before registering as a student, and you registered as a student on or after 1 January 2010, you will need to forfeit your exemptions and complete those exams to gain this certificate.

-If you registered as a student after 1 January 2016, you must complete the Professional Level within five years from the date on which the you complete the Fundamentals Level examinations.
-You must also complete the Fundamentals Level within five years from the date you become eligible to sit the Fundamentals Level examinations.
+If you registered as a student after 1 January 2016, you must complete the Strategic Professional exams within five years from the date on which the you complete the Applied Knowledge and Applied Skills examinations.
+You must also complete these exams within five years from the date you become eligible to sit them.
 In addition, if you were awarded any exemptions on the basis of qualifications gained more than five years before registering as a student, you will need to forfeit your exemptions and complete those exams to gain this certificate.